maganrobotics/urmanipulation/README.md

 ```

 ### Running on a Real Robot (UR3e)
 Creat your own code in the app folder and test in simulation.
-To run your code in a real UR3e dual-arm robot, please drop by my office at SZTU..
+To run your code in a real UR3e dual-arm robot, please drop by my office at SZTU.